 CancelLation Policy & Refunds

 Individual Cancellations.
-All individual additions, and cancellations, are to be made within a group’s Attendance Count, in accordance with the deadlines as described above.
+All individual additions, and cancellations, are to be made within a group’s Attendance Count, in accordance with the deadlines and penalties described above.
 No decreases in Attendance Counts can be made after the Final Payment Due Date.
 Substitutions of persons after the Final Payment Due Date may be allowed if lodging accommodations require no alteration.
 No refunds will be made if an individual cannot attend the festival for any reason.

 Group Cancellation/Refund Policy.